IntelliRadar: A Comprehensive Platform to Pinpoint Malicious Package Information from Cyber Intelligence: Approach

-\textbf{(2) Entity Relationship Analysis (Fig~\ref{fig:gpt_analysis}b)}: Aanalyzs the relationships between extracted entities and organizes information centered around packages.
-We input the entities extracted in the first stage along with the original text into the LLM, which then analyzes the associations between other entities and package names, generating a structured JSON output.
+\textbf{(2) Entity Relationship Analysis (Fig~\ref{fig:gpt_analysis}b)}: Analyze the relationships between extracted entities and organize information centered around packages.
+The prompt design integrates four components: 1) task description of analyzing semantic relationships between extracted entities, 2) the intelligence content, 3) identified entities from the previous extraction step, and 4) few-shot examples as reference.
+The LLM analyzes the associations between entities, generating a structured JSON output.

-\textbf{(3) Entity Verification (Fig~\ref{fig:gpt_analysis}c)}: This stage verifies the accuracy of the extracted information, ensuring consistency and completeness of the output.
-By inputting both the original text and the results of entity relationship analysis into the LLM, we enable it to cross-check the accuracy of entities and their relationships against the original text.
-The LLM then makes corrections as necessary to ensure the final output is reliable and accurate.
+\textbf{(3) Entity Verification (Fig~\ref{fig:gpt_analysis}c)}: This stage verifies the accuracy of the extracted information through LLM-based cross-validation and self-correction.
+The process inputs both the original intelligence content and the structured entities from the entity relationship analysis step.
+The LLM performs cross-validation by comparing the extracted entities and their relationships against the original text, identifying inconsistencies or errors, and making necessary corrections to ensure output maintains accuracy and completeness.

-{To verify the accuracy and effectiveness of the extraction process and gather feedback for iterative improvement of the input prompts during LLM analysis, we performed small-scale experiments using LLM to examine the extraction results.
-Based on the experimental results and analysis, we further improved the prompts we input into LLM.
-The main enhancements focused on specifying a particular output structure and provided case studies to guide LLM in extracting the required information more accurately.
-Furthermore, for incorrect results, we updated the prompts and provided specific examples for correction to ensure that LLM could perform the extraction task with greater precision. }
+During the prompt design phase, we performed iterative refinement based on small-scale performance observations to optimize the LLM extraction process.
+Based on the experimental results and analysis, we implemented two major prompt enhancements: 1) specifying a particular output structure and providing case studies to guide LLM in extracting the required information more accurately, and 2) updating the prompts with specific examples for correction.
+These design refinements enabled the LLM to perform the extraction task with reliable precision (as detailed in~\Cref{sec:rq1}).